amrutn/Information-in-Language/README.md

 This paper provides a theoretical basis for the complexity of neural networks - http://math.bu.edu/people/mkon/nn30.pdf

+This paper analyzes deep neural networks using the Information Bottleneck Principle - https://arxiv.org/pdf/1503.02406.pdf

+Here is a summary on the Information Bottleneck Principle (the wikipedia article is also informative) - https://www.cs.huji.ac.il/labs/learning/Papers/allerton.pdf

 Here is a link to the paper on color naming systems - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6077716/